Boulder County government offices are closed Monday, May 29, in observance of Memorial Day.

 All dogs and cats must be vaccinated against rabies.
 In addition, all dogs must wear a collar with their rabies tag firmly attached.
 Boulder County ordinances are intended to protect animals as well as citizens.

-If your pet has bitten someone, or if you are the victim of an animal bite, you are required under state law to file a report with the Animal Control Unit within twelve hours of the bite.
+If your pet has bitten someone, or if you are the victim of an animal bite, state law health regulations require a report to be filed with Animal Protection.

-Dogs and cats involved in a biting incident must be confined to the owner’s or keeper’s premises, a veterinarian’s office, or the Humane Society for a ten-day observation period.
+Dogs, cats, and ferrets involved in a biting incident must be confined to the owner’s or keeper’s premises, a veterinarian’s office, or the Humane Society for a ten-day observation period.

 Contact Us